Why discipline is important to treat depression

 Discipline encourages doing what you can, even if it’s small and seemingly insignificant.
 Never forget that tiny achievements will quickly compound into much larger successes!

-• Example: Committing to walk for just 5 minutes daily (instead of waiting for motivation to run a mile) helps build consistency and prevents feeling guilty or like you’ve failed.
+Committing to walking for just 5 minutes daily (instead of waiting for motivation to run a mile) helps build consistency and prevents feeling guilty or like you’ve failed.

 1. Reduces the mental strain of decision-making